 Export credit insurance in India is designed to protect the receivables of an exporter.
 It means that the insurance tool provides an assurance to the exporter about receiving the amount due from the foreign customer.
 The insurance pays a portion of the assured value in case the customer or the foreign bank is not able to pay it due to political, commercial, or any other reasons.

-Export credit insurance is provided by the India’s Export Credit Guarantee Corporation Limited (ECGC), so ECGC is an open cover to credit insurance & a mandatory requirement for it.
-The ECGC was formed in 1957 by the Government of India to promote trade in the country by providing credit risk insurance and related services to exporters.
+Export credit insurance is provided by India’s ECGC.
+The full form of ECGC stands for Export Credit Guarantee Corporation Limited (ECGC), it is an open cover to credit insurance & a mandatory requirement for it.
+The ECGC policy was formed in 1957 by the Government of India to promote trade in the country by providing credit risk insurance and related services to exporters.
 The Export Credit Guarantee scheme (ECGC) is under the auspices of the Ministry of Commerce and has a board comprising members from the RBI, the government, and people from banking, export and insurance sectors.

 Let us look at some of the advantages of export credit insurance, reasons to - why this is an indispensable asset for anybody shipping goods overseas: